Book a private course, your choice of date and venue (office or virtual classroom)

 JH, Quadriga Health & Safety

-How we deliver the editing & proofreading course
+How we deliver the Perfect Your Editing & Proofreading course

 - A one-day course.
 All the course contents are covered, and delegates can practise on some of their own documents to apply the principles we cover.
 Exercises are also used to illustrate various points throughout the day.